Welcome, Future Nurses of UTRGV!

 Activities

-- Tours of skills labs, simulation labs, and classrooms
+- If orientation is on campus, students may receive tours of skills labs, simulation labs, and classrooms

 - Q&A sessions with faculty and staff